lilaspourpre/acl-2020/_pages/reviewers.md

 toc_icon: "cog"
 ---

 Thank you for agreeing to help in the reviewing process for ACL2020!
-This edition of the ACL received over 3,400 submissions (the largest number of submissions ever for an NLP conference) with over 2,400 members in the programme committee!
+This edition of the ACL received over 3,400 submissions (the largest number of submissions ever for an NLP conference)!
 In order to ensure that all valid submissions receive a fair and thorough review, we would like to bring your attention to a few guidelines for reviewing papers.
 Please read these instructions before you start reviewing.

 All reviewers were assigned no more than 6 reviews each.
 Since we had a joint long and short paper deadline, please be mindful that you may have a combination of long and short papers to review.